federicohuman/V.O.C.K./README.md

 ## Dictionary lookup

 `dict_lookup.py` is a standalone interactive tool that lets you check whether a word is known to MFA before committing it to a `.txt` file.
+It also loads the `custom.dict`.
+The custom words are flagged with `[custom]`.

 ```bash
 python3 dict_lookup.py